How Many Miles Is 80 Acres: Understanding Area Measurements and Conversions

 How Many Miles Around 80 Acres?

 While acres measure area and miles measure distance, many people want to know how many miles they would walk around the boundary of 80 acres.
-This is where the concept of perimeter comes in It's one of those things that adds up.
-Worth knowing..
+This is where the concept of perimeter comes in Took long enough..

 The perimeter depends on the shape of the land.
 If the 80 acres form a perfect square, the math is simple: